The next General Election is scheduled to be held on 5th May 2022. It could be brought forward however.

 Who can vote?

 To vote in the election you must be:

-If there are no parties that you want to vote for, an alternative is spoiling your ballot.
+If there are no parties or candidates that you want to vote for, an alternative is spoiling your ballot.
 To spoil your ballot, you must make a clear, definable mark on your ballot that does not indicate any preference for any of the candidates.
 You must be careful to not allow this mark to go within the box of any of the candidates, as this may be confused as a vote for them.
 Spoiling is a genuine option at every election, and is much better than simply not voting.
 By spoiling, you are keeping your voice, and saying that none of the candidates match up with your political opinions.